Res2Net/Res2Net-PretrainedModels/README.md

 #### News
 - Res2Net_v1b is now available.
-- Pretrained models are hosted on new servers [Download link](http://data.kaizhao.net/projects/res2net/index.html).
-You can load the pretrained model by using `pretrained = True`.
+- You can load the pretrained model by using `pretrained = True`.

 The download link from Baidu Disk is now available. ([Baidu Disk](https://pan.baidu.com/s/1BP7X222ZPqOndbojwOPjkw) password: **vbix**)
 ## Applications